top1944/duckuments/docs/atoms_80_fall2017_info/26_git.md

 You should put your homework files in folder at:

-    ![DUCKIEFLEET_ROOT]/homeworks/![XX_homework_name]/![YOUR_ROBOT_NAME]
+    ![DUCKIEFLEET_HOMEWORK_ROOT]/homeworks/![XX_homework_name]/![YOUR_ROBOT_NAME]

 Some homeworks might not require ROS, they should go in a subfolder called `scripts`.
 ROS homeworks should go in packages which are generated using the process described here: [](#sec:ros-python-howto).
-For an example see `![DUCKIEFLEET_ROOT]/homeworks/01_data_processing/shamrock`.
+For an example see `![DUCKIEFLEET_HOMEWORK_ROOT]/homeworks/01_data_processing/shamrock`.

-Note: To make your ROS packages findable by ROS you should add a symlink from your `duckietown/catkin_ws/src` directory to `![$DUCKIEFLEET_ROOT`
+Note: To make your ROS packages findable by ROS you should add a symlink from your `duckietown/catkin_ws/src` directory to `![$DUCKIEFLEET_HOMEWORK_ROOT]`

 ### To submit your homework

-When you are ready to submit your homework, you should do **create a tag** and **tag the Fall 2017 instructors/TAs group** to let us know that your work is complete.
+When you are ready to submit your homework, you should do **create a release** and **tag the Fall 2017 instructors/TAs group** to let us know that your work is complete.
 This can be done through the command line or through the github web interface:

 Command line: